 For Nilson, ads must be completely opt-in, fit the game’s theme, and provide genuine value to the player.
 In addition, developers should think of the global implications of running rewarded video ads—keeping the game balanced in countries which lack ad inventory.
 And finally, Nilson recommends push notifications that let players know when they can interact with an ad.

 “If you don’t have an effective way to make [ads] authentic for the player, then just don’t do it yet,” Nilson says.

 For the full article on East Side Games, including great tips on building a community, click here.

-SEGA’s a gaming giant, but their a giant from a different generation.
+SEGA’s a gaming giant, but they’re a giant from a different generation.
 Despite partnering with Apple at the launch of the iPhone 3G, way back in 2008, SEGA struggled to grapple with the changing shape of the App Store—particularly the shift from paid games to free-to-play.

 That all changed when SEGA experimented with an ad monetization model in Sonic Dash, alongside existing IAPs.
 Dropping the price from $1.99 to free saw Sonic Dash top the U.S. download charts for the first time, with no Apple App Store featuring help.
 “We had a huge volume of downloads,” chief marketing officer Mike Evans says, “and we started to make some really decent money.”

 Now, SEGA has fully embraced F2P, with its ever-growing ad-supported collection of retro classics, SEGA Forever, bringing in players and helping to build a network.
 They’re then using that audience to help gauge the relative strengths of classic IPs on mobile, resulting in standalone releases like Crazy Taxi Gazillionaire and WWE Tap Mania.